Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 that will be used to iterate over the state that was shuffled in the first part.

 While iterating on the state, we fetch the current byte from the state, extended to 64 bits.
 Remember how we told that state only held values between `0` and `0xf` at the beginning ?
 Good, you are starting to see a pattern.

-We crate a pointer a variable I called `allowed_moves`, it is once again a two dimensionnal array because we iterate over it in a nested loop.
+We create a pointer to a variable I called `allowed_moves`, it is once again a two dimensionnal array because we iterate over it in a nested loop.
 I knew its dimensions because this is the part to go to the next sub-array:

 ```c